DHTMLX/docs-diagram/docs/api/editor/aftershapeiconclick_event.md

 ### Description

-@short: fires after clicking a control in the per-item toolbar
+@short: Fires after clicking a control in the per-item toolbar

 ### Usage